+A good meal at Columbia Harbor House boils down to choosing the right menu item.
+By that, I don’t just mean something that tastes good.
+I mean choosing something that tastes good and is filling.
 The first requirement, choosing something that tastes good, is quite easy, especially for those who enjoy seafood.
-Many of Columbia Harbour House’s menu items are delicious, and even though fried, they don’t taste excessively unhealthy.
+As mentioned above, many of Columbia Harbour House’s menu items are delicious, and even though fried, they have plenty of meat and don’t taste excessively unhealthy.
 The second requirement, choosing something filling, isn’t quite so easy.

-Sarah similarly enjoyed here land/sea meal.
+Sarah similarly enjoyed her land/sea meal.
 Her basket included a few large pieces of fish, plus a number of smaller chicken bites, and fries.
 It was more than she could eat, thus ‘forcing’ me to assist her in earning her “clean plate” award.
 Having tasted both, I’d say the shrimp was the better option, but the chicken and fish were quite good, especially for a counter service restaurant, too.

 More recently, we’ve tried a few other options at Columbia Harbour House.
 When its menu changed again and a Lobster Roll was added, I debated getting it at length.
 Surely a Magic Kingdom counter service restaurant could not do a lobster roll well.
 Some of them can barely do a burger right!
 Much to my surprise, it turned out to be quite excellent and very filling.
 I was actually shocked that it was so good, especially given that it was a lobster roll at a quick service restaurant.